whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

 date: 2024-03-21
 ---

 Let's develop a benchmark linear regression model using the data prepared in <a href="2024-03-01-data-preparation-for-stress-testing-model-part-1.md">part 1</a> and sequence preparation functions created in <a href="2024-03-01-data-preparation-for-stress-testing-model-part-2.md">part 2</a>.
-Note that we don't really need to structure the data into sequences with a three-dimensional `(batch_size, sequence_size, data_size)` shape for linear regression.
+Note that we don't really need to structure the data into sequences with three-dimensional `(batch_size, sequence_size, data_size)` tensors for linear regression.
 We could have only used the `(batch_size, data_size)` shape.
-However, we will use the three-dimensional shape with `sequence_size = 1` to establish a framework for sequence-to-sequence models.
+However, we will use the three-dimensional tensors with `sequence_size = 1` to establish a framework for sequence-to-sequence models.

 We will start by loading the libraries: